Tohid4641/cloudxperte-backend-node/README.md

 - [Application URL](#application-url)

 ## Introduction
-CloudXperte offers two sections for mobile app development: **Hire App Developer** and **App Cost Calculator**.
-Whether you want to hire an app developer or estimate the cost of developing an application, CloudXperte has you covered.
-This tool leverages Node.js, Express.js, EJS, and MySQL to provide you with comprehensive solutions for your mobile app development needs.
+Welcome to CloudXperte's App Development Cost Estimator!
+This application comprises two sections: "Hire App Developer" and "App Cost Calculator."
+Whether you're looking to hire an app developer or estimate the cost of developing a mobile application, CloudXperte has you covered.

 ## Technologies Used
 - Node.js